alexxx-db/eva/README.md

 <details>
 EvaDB's AI-centric query optimizer takes a query as input and generates a query plan.
 The query engine takes the query plan and hits the relevant backends to efficiently process the query:
 1. SQL Database Systems (Structured Data)
-2. AI Frameworks (Transform Unstructured Data to Structured Data, Unstructured data includes PDFs, images, podcasts, etc. stored on cloud buckets or local filesystem)
+2. AI Frameworks (Transform Unstructured Data to Structured Data; Unstructured data includes PDFs, text, images, etc. stored locally or on the cloud)
 3. Vector Database Systems (Feature Embeddings)

 >>>>>>> 8c5b63dc (release: merge staging into master (#1032))